xguhx/Fragments-Microservice--Back-end/README.md

   Start the server in dev mode.

 - `npm run debug`
-  Start the server in debug mode.
+  Start the server in debug mode..